idai26/5500-project/README.md

 # DC street pathfinding (Quarto)

-Quarto manuscript comparing Dijkstra and A* on an OpenStreetMap drive network between **1315 Clifton St NW** and the **37th St NW & O St NW intersection**.
+Quarto manuscript comparing Dijkstra and A* on an OpenStreetMap drive network.

 Cost models included: